Building a Residential Deck

 - See further information on Hiring a Contractor.

 - Pay for permits based on the approved Building Development Fee Schedule.
-(Note that we currently only accept cash or checks.)

 - Contact Building Permitting Services at 703-792-6924 for further information.